 Discipline specific dictionaries and encyclopedias and other reference works are available in the libraries.
 This material is to be used only in the library and is not loanable.

 The eBook collection is currently being developed to supplement and enhance the print collection. eBooks also facilitate greater access to more library users.
-Importantly, access to the eBook collections can be obtained from the library webpage under the 'electronic resources' tab as well as iCatalogue and the ebooks option in the middle of the home page.
+Importantly, access to the eBook collections can be obtained from the library webpage under the eBook tab as well as iCatalogue and the ebooks option in the middle of the home page.
 However, when you need to access any eBook and you are off-campus, you need to authenticate yourself as a user by logging in from the OFF-CAMPUS page.
 You will then be able to retrieve all eBooks available on the various databases.

 Print and electronic copies of theses (masters and PhDs) undertaken at UKZN are available.
 Electronic versions of theses can be accessed from the ResearchSpace platform.
 This is UKZN Library's repository of all submitted theses and dissertations.
 For more information, please click on the Theses and Dissertations tab at the top of this page